GeoMOER/geoAI/docs/units/_unit04/unit04-02-04_EX_predict.md

   caption: "Image: ulrichstill [CC BY-SA 2.0 DE] via [wikimedia.org](https://commons.wikimedia.org/wiki/File:Tuebingen_Streuobstwiese.jpg)"
 ---

 Now that we have the prepared data, we can make a prediction on each of the individual prepared images and then reassemble them to a prediction map.
-Therefore we firstly need a function for rebuilding our images.
+Therefore we firstly need a function to rebuilding our images.

 ```r
 # function to rebuild your image